 Resume templates to get you started

 Ready to work on your resume?
 Browse Microsoft's Resume and Cover Letters collection to find a resume template that's right for you.
+Using a template can help you format your resume to stand out from the crowd.

 Want more tips for finding the perfect job for you?
 See Land your dream job.